-Jason Criss Howk, the editor of DFP, spent over 20 years in the Defense, Diplomatic, and Intelligence arena and writes and speaks about Islam, the Middle East, strategy, leadership, foreign policy and national security topics.
+Jason Criss Howk, the editor of DFP, has spent over 25 years in the Defense, Diplomatic, and Intelligence arena and now educates, writes and speaks about Islam, the Middle East, strategy, leadership, foreign policy and national security topics.

 He holds a Master’s degree in Middle Eastern and South-Asian studies, was a term-member of the Council on Foreign Relations, and is a Malone Fellow in Arab and Islamic Studies.
 He also studied Afghan Farsi (Dari) and Arabic, has published numerous works on the Broader Middle East, teaches an intro to Islam course

 In 2017 he published a chronological modern-English interpretation of the Qur’an.
 It has already won an award for excellence in writing and is available online in softcover, hardcover, and eBook.
 The audience for the book are English speaking non-Muslims that know very little about Islam.

 He has worked on Afghanistan since 2002 assisting the most senior Generals, Ambassadors, and policy-makers in building the Afghan National Army; developing the International Security Sector Reform (SSR) program in Kabul; conducting the U.S. and NATO strategic assessment of the Afghan War in 2009; helping the Afghan government create an Afghan Peace, Reintegration, and Reconciliation policy; and also leading two teams that monitored Afghanistan and Pakistan issues for senior Defense and Joint Staff leaders and the National Security Staff at the White House.

 He served as a member of the Trump Presidential Transition Team helping build the National Security Council and Staff and advising the Administration about Islam and Terrorism.

 He is currently on a national tour leading religious dialogues to differentiate between the religion of Islam and the ideology followed by violent radical Islamist terrorist and militant groups.